Sampling Sphere Packings with Continuum Glauber Dynamics: Spectral Independence

-In this section we will define Strong Spatial Mixing (SSM) and show how it can help to upper bound the operator norm of the influence operator.
-In the next section we will do a similar proof for a slightly smaller range of $\lambda$, which allows us to compute a more explicit bound on the operator norm.
-Before we define Strong Spatial Mixing, let us introduce necessary definitions and notation.
+In this section we will define Strong Spatial Mixing (SSM) and show how it implies spectral independence.
+Before we define Strong Spatial Mixing, let us introduce some necessary definitions and notation.

-We will sometimes abbreviate Gibbs point process with finite-range repulsive pair potentials to GPP to spare the reader of unnecessary repetition.

 \begin{definition}[Stochastic domination] Given distributions $\mu$ and $\nu$ whose samples lie in a partially ordered set $(S,\le)$, we say that $\mu$ is \textbf{stochastically dominated} by $\nu$ if for any nondecreasing measurable function $f:S\to\R$, $\int fd\mu\le \int f\nu$. \end{definition}